JohnCartoonist/Project-B-Roll-src/README.md

-This src is fucked up and it probably wont build because I'm an imbecile and its badly setup
+This source code is fucked up and it probably won't build because I'm an imbecile and its badly setup

 <!-- Remember to mirror your changes to the code block in the COPYRIGHT file, and make sure to not mess up the pattern lol -->
 <!-- Credits belong in asset_credits -->